How to Visit Casa Terracota Villa de Leyva, Colombia

-As you approach Casa Terracota, it’s unusual bubbly shape makes you question why this building exists outside the small town of Villa de Leyva, Colombia.
-It’s the largest piece of pottery in the world, making the house itself an intriguing masterpiece.
-But the fascination endures inside Casa Terracota where curved clay walls seamlessly flow from one room to the next.
+Casa Terracota in Colombia is the largest piece of pottery in the world, making the house itself an intriguing masterpiece.
+But the fascination continues on inside where curved clay walls seamlessly flow from one room to the next.

 History of Casa Terracota

-The idea behind Casa Terracota was born when Colombian architect, Octavio Mendoza Morales was having a conversation with his niece.
-She inquired if it was possible to blend his love of pottery and architecture.
+The concept of Casa Terracota was born when Colombian architect, Octavio Mendoza Morales, was having a conversation with his niece.
+She inquired if it was possible to blend his loves of pottery and architecture.

 The building of Casa Terracota took over 15 years to complete, beginning in 1999.